Aaron Curry (American football): Seattle Seahawks

 Curry was selected in the first round with the fourth overall pick by the Seattle Seahawks in the 2009 NFL draft.
 He was the highest drafted linebacker since LaVar Arrington went second overall in the 2000 NFL draft to the Washington Redskins, and the highest Wake Forest Demon Deacon since Norm Snead went second overall to the Washington Redskins in the 1961 NFL draft.

 On August 8, 2009, Curry signed a six-year, $60 million contract including $34 million guaranteed, the most money ever guaranteed to a non-quarterback rookie in NFL history.

 Curry became the starting strongside linebacker for the Seahawks immediately.
 In his first career game against the St. Louis Rams he recorded four tackles.
 He recorded his first career sack against Chicago Bears quarterback Jay Cutler in week 3.

 In 2009, Curry recorded 61 tackles and 2 sacks, and in 2010, he compiled 73 tackles and 3.5 sacks.
 In 2011, he lost his starting position to rookie K. J. Wright after just two starts.
 Since he failed to meet the expectations of a high draft pick, Curry is widely considered to be a draft bust.

 Oakland Raiders

 Curry was traded to the Oakland Raiders on October 12, 2011, in exchange for a seventh-round draft pick in 2012 and a conditional pick in 2013.
 On November 16, 2012, Curry was fined $23,625 for two offenses against the Baltimore Ravens.

-On November 20, 2012, Curry was waived by the Oakland Raiders after spending all but two weeks of the 2012 season on the physically unable to perform (PUP) list.
+On November 20, Curry was waived by the Raiders after spending all but two weeks of the season on the physically unable to perform (PUP) list.

 New York Giants

-Curry signed a one-year deal with the New York Giants on May 10, 2013.
-On August 25, 2013, the Giants released Curry to trim down the 75 man roster.
-On August 28, 2013, Curry retired from the NFL.
+Curry signed a one-year contract with the New York Giants on May 10, 2013.
+On August 25, the Giants released Curry to trim down the 75-man roster.
+On August 28, Curry retired from the NFL.